Ayurvedic herbs to heal PCOS

 Effect of Shathavari in PCOS

-After one month of administration the participants were assessed on the PCOS appearance of the ovary and endometrial thickness by ultrasound scan.
-Also, ./volume of menstrual flow, intermenstrual period and hirsutism was assessed by standard scoring system.
+After one month of the administration, the participants were assessed on the PCOS appearance of the ovary and endometrial thickness by ultrasound scan.
+Also, ./volume of menstrual flow, intermenstrual period and hirsutism were assessed by the standard scoring system.

-So, let us have a quick look at the benefits of intake of Shathavari –
+So, let us have a quick look at the benefits of the intake of Shatavari –

 Promotes normal development of Ovarian follicles

 Revitalizes the female reproductive system due to the presence of phytoestrogen